naiquevin/tapestry/docs/user-guide/commands.md

 The `summary` command prints a tabular summary of all queries along with their associated (query) templates and tests.

+### `--all`

+When `--all` option is specified with this command, the summary will include query and test files inside `queries_output_dir` and `tests_output_dir` respectively that are not added to the manifest.

+!!!
+Note

+    There are legit use cases for having files in the query and test output directories that are not added to the manifest Examples:

+    1. queries that don't need any tests but need to be stored in the same directory as other queries, so that yesql, aiosql libs can load all of them together.

+    2. Existing queries which are not yet migrated to tapestry (gradual migration strategy).

+    3. pgTAP tests written for stored procedures, views, schema etc. that need to be stored in the same directory as other tests, so that all tests can be run together.

 ## coverage

 The `coverage` command prints a list of queries along with the no. of